ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 Tags: Text to Speech, Audio Player, player, Content to audio, TTS, Text to Audio, Text to voice, Voiceover, Accessibility, Audio, Turn text into audio, audio narrator
 Requires at least: 5.2
 Requires PHP: 7.2
-Tested up to: 6.0
+Tested up to: 6.1
 Stable tag: trunk
 License: GPLv3 ONLY
 License URI : https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-The audio player will convert your content into audio in just a few clicks, with seamless integration, and give your audience the ability to listen to your content on the go.
+The audio player will convert your content into audio in just a few clicks, with one-time seamless integration (no support, or special tech knowledge needed), and give your audience the ability to listen to your content on the go.
 The free version of this plugin is designed for content creators, such as bloggers who do not produce a large volume of content, and for those who want to give it a try before choosing one of the advanced plans.
 It enables converting up to 5 articles to audio per month, to add an audio narrator to your blog in 125 languages, 250 voices (both male and female) and increase accessibility to broader audience.

+* Add rich media to your existing pages to improve __SEO rankings__.
+* __Dashboard__ with statistics and usability reports.
+* __Fast player loading time__ for a smooth experience that doesn’t affect page loading time.
+* A __dedicated support team__ to provide assistance with any issue that might come up.

 For a quick start, please follow the instructions on our [Implementation Guide](https://trinityaudio.ai/the-trinity-audio-wordpress-plugin-implementation-guide/).

 [Explore](https://trinityaudio.ai/) our advanced products and features:

-* 125 supported languages with __over 600 accents and natural voices__
+* Over 125 supported languages with __over 600 accents and natural voices__
 * __CMS__ to manage, edit, and distribute audio content in leading platforms such as Spotify, Apple, and Google Podcast, and create playlists to increase engagement
 * __Automatic real-time translation__
 * Multiple playing __speed capabilities__